craftercms/docs/source/includes/available-permissions.rst

-content_read               User is permitted to read content content_search             User is permitted to search for content content_write              User is permitted to edit content folder_create              User is permitted to create new folder create_cluster             User is permitted to create cluster create_groups              User is permitted to create new groups
+content_read               User is permitted to read content content_search             User is permitted to search for content content_write              User is permitted to edit content duplicate_site             User is permitted to duplicate a project folder_create              User is permitted to create new folder create_cluster             User is permitted to create cluster create_groups              User is permitted to create new groups